Looking to pay off your student loans faster? With our Student Loan Payoff Calculator, you can see how quickly you can

 Perks of paying off your student loans faster

 Paying off your student loan debt as soon as possible can result in many benefits.
 Borrowers can save thousands of dollars in interest and free up funds to put toward your savings and retirement plan, for example.

 Plus, you’ll lower your debt-to-income ratio, which can be important if you’re trying to buy a home or take out a business loan, not to mention the peace of mind you’ll get from not carrying around a massive amount of debt.

 Savings in action

 Let’s look at how paying your student loans off early can save you money.
-Pretend it’s September 2020, you owe $75,000 (federal and/or private loans) at 6% with a 10-year standard repayment plan, and your required monthly payment is $833.
+Pretend it’s September 2020, you owe $75,000 (federal loans and/or private loans) at 6% with a 10-year standard repayment plan, and your required monthly student loan payment is $833.

 Using the Student Loan Payoff Calculator, you can see it would take until August 2030 – a full ten years – to pay off your student debt and result in an additional $24,903 in interest over the loan term.

 Now, let’s say you can afford to put an additional $167 toward your student loans to give you an even $1,000 payment each month.
 You’d pay off your debt two years early (in a total of 94 monthly student loan payments) and save about $5,677 in interest over the entire repayment term just by paying a little extra each month.

 Refinancing can save you money